IGA & Identity Management - Simplified

 While I was spending a few weeks thinking about what complicated, super cool topic I can write about in my first article, I realized that the field I am an expert in — Identity and Access Management, is something that a lot of people have never heard about, let alone understand it.

-Even my wife, who is a fancy data scientist, doesn’t really understand what I do and why my role is critical in many organizations.
+Even my wife, who is a data scientist at a fancy startup, doesn’t really understand what I do and why my role is critical in many organizations.

 So decided to start with the basics :)